What is a Corporate Video?

 - Connect on an emotional level with viewers

 What approach to take?

 There are various different approaches you can during your corporate video production.
-Funny, serious, viral, touching, inspiring, and many more - these can all be the correct approach, depending on what you want impression you want your company to convey.
+Funny, serious, viral, touching, inspiring, and many more - these can all be the correct approach, depending on what you want the impression you want your company to convey.
 Here are some simple steps to help you check off the most important things to remember!

 85% of Facebook videos are watched without sound on

 1. Think about the main message you want to convey

 The main goal of the corporate video is to be an asset to the company by enabling it to increase the value of the company through effective communication and presentation.
 Your message must be simple and not include irrelevant information - KISS - Keep It Simple Stupid!
 Only include how many awards you’ve won, for example, if it’s part of a wider, human story.
 Other than that, your audience doesn’t want to hear your ‘impressive stats’ as figures are difficult to take in and aren’t particularly useful information to them!

 The message should be a sentence that begins with what you want to communicate and ends with what you want your audience to remember.
 Then add to this idea a creative concept, because the creative concept is where it really comes to life.
 Here are some examples of creative corporate videos that will inspire you.
 Because even with the best production team, if the concept isn’t up to scratch, the video will be a failure.